Ireland Travel Guide

 The trip involves a cool insight into a landscape carved out of rock during the ice age, it has some Ogham stones, Iron age stone forts, beehive hunts and ancient old monasteries.

-The Ring of Kerry cover 179 kilometres of roadway, you can do the trip in a day no problem, some people decide to do it over two or three days and stay at some points around the ring route.
+The Ring of Kerry covers 179 kilometres of roadway, you can do the trip in a day no problem, some people decide to do it over two or three days and stay at some points around the ring route.
 The route is littered with nice hotels and bed and breakfasts, with some great Air B&B places to choose from.

 7 – Bunratty Castle and Folk Park, County Clare